Seven statements on crypto taxation in Thailand

 The rearrangement and shifting of a cryptocurrency wallet can, therefore, result in a taxable event, even if the digital wealth remains on the same platform.

 #3.
-Foreign transactions: According to a recent statement of the bureau of legal affairs at the Revenue Department (BLARD) as quoted in Bangkok Post on May 21, 2018, “those who live in Thailand but trade digital assets abroad, … it’s the duty of taxpayers to declare such income, otherwise, they will face both civil and criminal penalties if the Revenue Department discovers the transactions.”
+Foreign transactions: According to a statement of the bureau of legal affairs at the Revenue Department (“BLARD”) as quoted in Bangkok Post on May 21, 2018, “those who live in Thailand but trade digital assets abroad, … it’s the duty of taxpayers to declare such income, otherwise, they will face both civil and criminal penalties if the Revenue Department discovers the transactions.”

 The extended profit tax rules under the Royal Decree would be pretty meaningless if digital transactions on the blockchain and its related profits would be deemed as untaxable foreign income.
-Instead, the Revenue Department has the standpoint that Thailand’s territory tax system does not exclude crypto profits from the domestic taxation if the profit transfer is delayed until the next fiscal year.
-Blockchain related profits are not foreign-sourced.
+Instead, the Revenue Department has the standpoint that Thailand’s territory tax system does not exclude crypto profits from domestic taxation if the profit transfer is delayed until the next fiscal year.
+Blockchain-related profits are not foreign-sourced.
 The blockchain is everywhere, even in Thailand.

 #4.
 The 2017 taxation: The statement above describes the legal situation in 2018, but potentially also in 2017.
 It does not base on the 2018-Royal Decrees but on old legislation.
-Under this view, the high Bitcoin profits made in 2017 are fully taxable and have to be declared in the tax declaration for 2017.
+Under this view, the high Bitcoin profits made in 2017 are fully taxable and had to be declared in the tax declaration for 2017.